Gender Policy Committee

 In addition to all those involved in scientific academic journals, we encourage endorsement by all those involved in the communication and explanation of science and scientific achievement including specialised publications, broad media and broadcasters.
 It is not obligatory to be a member of EASE to endorse the SAGER guidelines, although we encourage you to consider the benefits to your work of active membership, as described elsewhere on this website.
 If you prefer to communicate your endorsement of the guidelines in another way than this form, please write to our contact points.

 Who has endorsed?

 Your endorsement will be gratefully acknowledged by direct mail from the Gender Policy Committee.
 In the month after yours, and in all subsequent months, you will receive an updated list of all endorsements.
-The most recent list, updated on November 4, 2016, is publicly available here (the previous one is here. ) We shall report progress in the EASE newsletter and in regular bulletins of feedback on people’s experience and plans in implementing their adoption of the SAGER guidelines in practice.
+The most recent list, updated on February 28,2017, is publicly available here (the previous ones are here and here. ) We shall report progress in the EASE newsletter and in regular bulletins of feedback on people’s experience and plans in implementing their adoption of the SAGER guidelines in practice.